kfreemantle/gallery-of-horns/README.md

 #### Lab 03

 - I'm really struggling with this one but I got some help by referencing Anthony Keith and Jonathan Tsai's repos to get my syntax working a bit better for Modals.
 I'm still missing a lot of what I'm supposed to be doing and the images are not popping up on click, but I'm going to have to work on it later.

+- After getting some help from student Anthony Keith and TAs Brandon Mizutani and Justin Hamerly, I got Modals working properly.
+The order in which I passed image_src, title and description in the openModal function was incorrect, so the URL was displayed as a title.